Blas1ed/Gorilla-Vehicles/README.md

 Also forgot to add you also need to add a Cube in the model and call it SelectPoint make it the size of the object and a little bigger this is the select box for selecting the car ingame after its spawned!

+Note: you can also use the Template Model as reference on how to setup

+Note 2: Names are important when i say to change the name make sure you change it to the correct name

 Correct vehicle tire names <br />
  Mesh Names: <br />
 Front left = FWheelLM<br />